qent/selector/README.md

 python server.py
 ```

 The server will run in `stdio` mode.
-Any MCP-compatible client can request the prompt or invoke the hierarchy tool.
+Any MCP-compatible client can invoke the provided tools.

 ## Development